Lupin3000/AugmentedReality/readme.md

 | | |____monk_0.jpg
 ```

-**Description**
+**Project description**

-- The `root` folder of the project contains the files: `requirements.txt`, `ar_marker_id.py`, `ar_images.py` and `ar_videos.py`.
-Except for the `requirements.txt` file, which is used to install the [necessary Python modules/libraries](requirements.txt), all other Python files serve as examples for Augmented Reality (AR).
+- The `root` folder of the project contains the files: `.gitignore`, `requirements.txt`, `example_0.py`, `example_1.py`, `example_2.py` and `example_3.py`.
+- Except for the `requirements.txt` file, which is used to install the [necessary Python modules/libraries](requirements.txt), all other Python files serve as examples for Augmented Reality (AR).
 - The `dev/` folder contains Python scripts that support you, for example, with camera calibration and ArUco marker generation.
-- In the `src/` folder you will find two images `src/photos/` and two videos `src/videos/` that are used for the AR examples (_`ar_images.py` and `ar_videos.py`_).
+- In the `src/` folder you will find two images `src/photos/` and two videos `src/videos/` that are used for the AR examples.
 - In the `dev/img/` subfolder you will find the file `pattern.png`.
 This pattern is needed to be printed out for camera calibration.
 - When you create new markers using the Python script `dev/generate_marker.py`, the markers are saved as *.jpg into the new subfolder within the `dev/markers/`.
 - If you have carried out a camera calibration, you will find the file `camera_params.npz` in the `src/` folder.
 This file will be loaded in the AR examples (_if available_).

 ## Prepare a local development environment
 Various Python modules/libraries are used in this project.
-It is therefore recommended to use Python Virtual Environment.
+It is therefore recommended to use Python virtual environment.
 The necessary modules/libraries are listed in the `requirements.txt` file.

-The next commands show how the virtual environment is created and the installation is carried out.
+The next commands show how the Python virtual environment is created and the installation of required modules/libraries is carried out.

 ```shell
 # create virtual environment